English Muffin Recipe (Homemade & Easy)

 - Montreal bagel recipe

-- sous vide poached eggs (with easy hollandaise sauce)
+- Sous vide poached eggs (with easy hollandaise sauce)

-- lemon blueberry pancakes
+- Lemon blueberry pancakes

-- super moist banana bread (no mixer needed)
+- Moist banana bread (no mixer needed)

-- instant pot oatmeal recipe (with steel or rolled oats)
+- Instant Pot oatmeal recipe (with steel or rolled oats)

-If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟with a comment in the recipe card below.
-Thanks so much!
+Please leave a 5 star rating ***** with a comment in the recipe card below if you like the recipe, Thank you so much!

 Equipment